NOTE: This trip is authorized by the US Government under the category of Support for the Cuban People.

 Day 8: Mar.
 19 This morning we’ll journey into the Valle de los Ingenios (Valley of the Sugar Mills), a UNESCO World Heritage Site where we’ll shoot a quinceañera–a girl celebrating her fifteenth birthday–at Chris’s favorite 18th-century hacienda.
 The afternoon is free to photograph in Trinidad at leisure, meeting the local people and learning about their lives.
 In early evening, we’ll head to the colonial home of Trinidad photographer Julio Muñoz for dinner with Julio and his family.
 Overnight in Trinidad.

 Day 9: Mar.
 7 This morning head back to Havana, stopping in Cienfuegos for a brief exploration of the town’s colonial center and for a bayside lunch.
-We’ll continue to Havana in convertible classic cars, taking in such photographic highlights as Plaza de la Revolución and Fusterlandia—a remarkable community project with scores of houses adorned Gaudi-style with ceramics.
+We’ll continue to Havana in convertible classic cars, where the balance of the day is at leisure.
 Dinner is on your own–a chance for an optional excursion to the famous Tropicana floor show, with its sensational photo ops.
 Overnight in Havana.

 Day 11: Mar.
 22 Guests will be transported to the airport for their flights home.